AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 1. Log in using the credentials `test@adobe.com`/`test`
 1. Once authenticated, inspect the AEP Web SDK call in the Debugger (**[!UICONTROL AEP Web SDK]** > **[!UICONTROL Network Requests]** > **[!UICONTROL events]** of the most recent request) and you should see the `lumaCrmId`:
     ![Validate the identity in the Debugger](assets/websdk-debugger-confirmIdentity.png)
-1. You should also be able to look up this user profile using the Luma CRM Id namespace in the Platform interface:
+1. Look up the user profile using the ECID namespace and value again.
+Note that in the profile you will not only see the CRM Id, but also the Loyalty Id and the profile details like the name and phone number.
+All of the identities and data have been stitched together into a single, real-time customer profile!
     ![Validate the identity in Platform](assets/websdk-platform-lumaCrmIdProfile.png)